-What are the penalties associated with being convicted of a drug offense?
-Drug crime penalties generally scale according to the schedule of drug involved, the amount of the drug involved and what the defendant did or intended to do with the substance.
+What are the penalties associated with a drug offense conviction?
+Drug crime penalties increase depending on the type and amount of drug found, as well as what the defendant did or intended to do with the substance.

 Non-trafficking penalties for purchasing, possession or controlling an illegal drug

 Georgia Code Section 16-13-30 sets out the consequences for conviction of possession or purchase of various controlled substances.
 The most serious of these would be Schedule I or II drugs.
 These will include so-called “hard drugs” like heroin or cocaine, among others.
 For possession of these drugs, the sentence can be between two and 15 years for a first offense.
-Subsequent convictions could carry from five to 30 years.
-For lesser drugs, such as those of schedules III, IV, or V, a conviction can result in imprisonment of between one and five years for a first offense, or between one and ten years for subsequent ones.
+Additional convictions could carry from five to 30 years in prison.
+For lesser drugs, such as those of schedules III, IV, or V, a conviction can result in jail time of between one and five years for a first offense, or between one and ten years for additional arrests.

 Drug Trafficking: The difference between possession and distribution

 There is, of course, another possible crime with which those who come in contact with law enforcement during a drug arrest can be charged as well: trafficking.
 Under Georgia law, the potential penalties between simply possessing a certain controlled substance and manufacturing, selling or delivering such contraband can be substantial.
 To take just one example, as we pointed out previously, the conviction of possession of a schedule I or II drug, such as cocaine, could result in between two and 15 years in prison for a first offense.
 The potential penalty for a first conviction for distributing or selling the same drug could be between five and 30 years of incarceration.
 If it is a subsequent offense the sentence can range from ten to 40 years.